War in Afghanistan (2001–2021): Domestic reactions

 In November 2001, the CNN reported widespread relief amongst Kabul's residents after the Taliban fled the city, with young men shaving off their beards and women taking off their burqas.
-Later that month the BBC's longtime Kabul correspondent Kate Clark reported that "almost all women in Kabul are still choosing to veil" but that many felt hopeful that the ousting of the Taliban would improve their safety and access to food.
+Later that month, BBC reporter Kate Clark said that "almost all women in Kabul are still choosing to veil" but that many felt hopeful that the ousting of the Taliban would improve their safety and access to food.

 A 2006 WPO opinion poll found that the majority of Afghans endorsed America's military presence, with 83% of Afghans stating that they had a favorable view of the US military forces in their country.
 Only 17% gave an unfavorable view.
 82% of Afghans, among all ethnic groups including Pashtuns, stated that the overthrowing of the Taliban was a good thing.
 However, the majority of Afghans held negative views on Pakistan and most Afghans also stated that they believe that the Pakistani government was allowing the Taliban to operate from its soil.

-A 2015 survey by Langer Research Associates found that 80% of Afghans held the view that it was a good thing for the United States to overthrow the Taliban in 2001.
-More Afghans blamed the Taliban or al-Qaeda for the country's violence (53%) than those who blame the US (12%).
-A 2019 survey by The Asia Foundation found that 13.4% of Afghans had sympathy for the Taliban while 85.1% of respondents had no sympathy for the group.
-88.6% of urban residents had no sympathy compared to 83.9% of rural residents.
+A 2015 survey by Langer Research Associates found that 80% of Afghans believed it was a good thing for the US to overthrow the Taliban in 2001.
+More Afghans blamed the Taliban or al-Qaeda for the country's violence (53%) than those who blamed the US (12%).
+A 2019 survey by The Asia Foundation found that 13.4% of Afghans had sympathy for the Taliban, while 85.1% of respondents had none.
+88.6% of urban residents had no sympathy, compared to 83.9% of rural residents.